 - Easily Forgiven: The Evil Queen gets off scot-free and is treated as a friend by the others after her scheme is foiled.

-- Fairest of Them All: Just like in the original story, the Evil Queen tries to do away with Snow White for this reason.
+- Fairest of Them All: Just as in the original Snow White story, the Evil Queen tries to do away with Snow White for this reason.
 Later, after the Prince wakes her from her enchanted sleep, the Globetrotters point out that if Snow White leaves with the Prince to his home country, the Queen will regain her title as the land's most beautiful woman as Snow White will no longer be in it.
 The Queen agrees and allows them to leave.
 Later, the Queen consults her magic mirror, but it says Curly is the fairest of them all.
-As she storms off in a huff, it turns out Curly and the others were just pulling a prank on her.
+As she storms off in a huff, it turns out that Curly and the others were just pulling a prank on her.

-- The Ghost: Snow White mentions the Seven Dwarves are away in their mines.
+- The Ghost: Snow White mentions that the Seven Dwarves are away in their mines.
 For this reason, they never appear in the episode and the Globetrotters pretty much take their place.

 - King Incognito: The Evil Queen disguises herself as an old woman to trick Snow White into eating a poisoned apple.
-The Prince is introduced pretending to be a traveling salesman in order escape boring palace life and move freely amongst the people.
-Unfortunately, this means the Globetrotters don't believe he's really a prince and boot him out of the cottage when he tries to wake Snow White the first time.
+The Prince is introduced pretending to be a traveling salesman in order to escape boring palace life and move freely amongst the people.
+Unfortunately, this means the Globetrotters don't believe he's really a prince, and they boot him out of the cottage when he tries to wake Snow White the first time.

 - Schizo Tech: The land that Snow White and the Evil Queen hail from (and its neighboring country that the Prince comes from) is one where everybody talks, dresses and acts like it's the Middle Ages and the buildings are either stone castles or thatched cottages.
-However, it also has a few vehicles, electronic lights and gates, a modern basketball court, and the Queen's Magic Mirror seems to really be a computer.
-It is also clearly set in the present, as several of the characters are fans of the Globetrotters and the Queen invited them to come and put on an exhibition game.
+However, it also has a few motorized vehicles, electronic lights and gates, and even a modern basketball court, and the Queen's Magic Mirror seems to really be a computer.
+It is also clearly set in the late 1970s, as several of the characters are fans of the Globetrotters and the Queen invited them to come and put on an exhibition game.